-Flexible Dieting and the increasing awareness of the science of fat loss has meant that more and more people have been able to have their cake and eat it too while still achieving their fat loss goals.
-With this revolution more and more people are seeing the responsibility that calories play in determining their fat loss or fat gain results and the impact of macronutrients on body composition.
-Below we explore the simple science of flexible dieting and the top benefits of practicing this scientific method.
+Flexible Dieting and the increasing awareness of the science of fat loss has meant that more and more people have been able to have their cake and eat it too, while still achieving their fat loss goals.
+With this revolution, more and more people are seeing the part that calories play in determining their fat loss or fat gain results and the impact of macronutrients on body composition.
+Below we explore the simple science of flexible dieting and the top benefits of practising this scientific method.

-The dangers with dropping your calories too low:
+The dangers of dropping your calories too low

-A lot of people hear the above equation and for females that automatically means they feel the need to place themselves on 1200 calories and males around 1500-1800 calories.
-If you were to calculate your TDEE even using a generic or online calculator - which it should be noted is not 100% accurate due to failing to account for a number of factors that are largely unique to the individual - you'll get an around about number of what you burn on a daily basis mindful of your activity.
-From this you'll see how far what you're expending is from the 1200 calories you believe it requires an intake to lose weight.
-The dangers with consuming too fewer calories than what you're expending is:
+A lot of people hear the above equation, and females tend to assume they need to be on 1200 calories and males around 1500-1800 calories.
+If you were to calculate your TDEE using a generic online calculator (which wouldn't be 100% accurate as it doesn't take into consideration individual factors unique to your nutrition), you'll get an approximate number of what you'll burn on a daily basis, mindful of your activity.
+Even using a tool like this, you'll see how under your TDEE 1200 calories is, and the dangers of consuming too few calories are:

-2. Plateaued results: If you’ve gone too fast too soon, given the above scenario you run the risk of decreasing your metabolic capacity in which makes the process all the more slower.
-If your weight loss results begin to slow down in early stages on an already very low intake then what room does this give you to drop and manipulate your intake further down the track?
+If you’ve gone too fast too soon, you run the risk of decreasing your metabolic capacity, which makes the process all the slower.
+If your weight loss results begin to slow down in early stages on an already very low intake, then what room does this give you to drop and manipulate your intake further down the track?
 Very little, if not, none.
 This is when a lot of people will either fall off the wagon due to unsustainability or regain lost weight due to too low of an intake followed by a drastic increase that the body wasn’t ready for.
 If you’re in this boat consider reverse dieting as a possible strategy to combat your plateau and improve metabolic capacity.